docker-library/docs/postfixadmin/content.md

 -	pgsql
 -	sqlite

-Note: An SQLite database is used as a fallback if you do not have a config.local.php and do not specify the above variables.
+Note: An SQLite database is not recommend but used as a fallback if you do not have a config.local.php and do not specify the above variables.
+Do not forget to add a volume for the SQLite path.

 You can also specify a `POSTFIXADMIN_SETUP_PASSWORD` environment variable.